| Amazonas

 air, daily.
 It is also accessible from Arequipa by train.

--or see Map Location, (For individual hotel listing and
+see Map Location.(For individual hotel listing and information

-north of Lima on the Panamerican Coastal Highway.
+of Lima on the Panamerican Coastal Highway.
 It is close to the National

 Park of Lachay, where a microclimate caused by a localized high degree